delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 The Demos directory itself contains .bpg format project group file that includes all the VCL demo projects and the example console applications in a single project group.
-The FireMonkey version of Demo 11 is NOT included in the project group and must be opened separately.
+FireMonkey versions of any demo project are NOT included in the project group and must be opened separately.

 Finally there's an Demos\IOUtils sub-directory (explained in Dependencies below) and a Demos\TestData directory which stores any data files required by the demo